-There is a wealth of lore surrounding childbirth and the first few days of an infant’s life and much of it appears to have only thinly veiled pre-Christian roots.
+There is a wealth of lore surrounding pregnancy, childbirth and the first few days of an infant’s life, and much of it appears to have only thinly veiled pre-Christian roots.

 According to tradition, childbirth and the first few days of the newborn’s life – as well as the mother – are precarious.
-In the time before medical advancements and understanding improved the survival rates of both mother and child there were many concerns that were seen as potential threats to their well-being.
-For the Gaels, these were not just medical concerns like complications during labour, infections, premature babies, difficulties in breastfeeding and so on, but underlying it all there was the belief that supernatural, Otherworldly agents were a threat as well – from fairies, witchcraft or the evil eye.1 These concerns aren’t as explicitly articulated today, but nonetheless they are there as an ever-present undercurrent.
+In the time before medical advancements and understanding improved the survival rates of both mother and child there were of course concerns about their well-being.
+For the Gaels, as in many other traditional cultures, these concerns were not just medical – focusing on the possibility of complications during labour, infections or haemorrhages, premature babies, difficulties in breastfeeding and so on.
+Underlying it all there was the belief that supernatural, Otherworldly agents were a threat as well – from fairies, witchcraft or the evil eye.1 These concerns aren’t as explicitly articulated today, but nonetheless they are not unheard of either.

-New mothers and babies were seen as being irresistible to fairies, who would spirit away the mother to their homes in the hills in order to make them feed their own offspring, since fairy women are said to be unable to suckle their young themselves.
+One of the biggest dangers to new mothers and babies is the fact that they are seen as irresistible to the daoine sìth or Good Folk.
+A nursing mother might be spirited away to their homes in the hills in order to make them feed their own offspring, since fairy women are said to be unable to suckle their young themselves.
 Likewise, babies might be taken and a changeling left in its place – a sickly fairy facsimile of the human baby it was replacing, which would then rapidly waste away and fail to thrive to the despair of the parents.
 In Scotland, babies of either sex were at risk, but in Ireland it was mainly boys who were seen to be most in danger of being taken.2

-In spite of the fact that these measures mitigated some of the danger to the baby, it was still kept in the room in which it was born for as much as possible until it was properly baptised.5 For her part, the mother was considered to be in danger until she was ‘kirked’ – until she had been to church – and up to then she was expected to stay and bed and avoid all but the most important of her usual duties.6
+In spite of the fact that these measures mitigated some of the danger to the baby, it was still a good idea to keep them in the room in which they were born for as much of the time as possible until they could be properly baptised.5 For her part, the mother was considered to be in danger until she was ‘kirked’ – until she had been to church – and up to then she was expected to stay and bed and avoid all but the most important and essential of her usual duties.6

 In the remotest parts of Scotland a priest wouldn’t always be readily available, since he would serve a wide area and service each community on a continuing circuit.
 In some places it could take years for a priest to visit7 and so this is likely to have been a large factor in the continuing practice of lay baptisms.
 Some clerics regarded these rites as being too pagan and tried to discourage them from being performed, and eventually, as the belief in fairies and the inherent dangers they represented began to loosen their grip on tradition, so did the traditions associated with them.